MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactlistotherappreadaccess.md

 ## -enum-fields
 ### -field SystemOnly:0
-Other apps can only read system contacts.
+Only apps specially provisioned by Microsoft can read these contacts

 ### -field Limited:1
-Other apps can only read contacts for this app.
+All apps can read DisplayName and Picture, other properites are only available to specially provisioned apps

 ### -field Full:2
-Other apps have read access to system and app contacts.
+All apps can read all properties

 ### -field None:3
-Other apps cannot access any contacts.
+No other apps can read any of the contact information

 ## -remarks